Histopathology

 Histology is the cornerstone of accurate and timely diagnosis in the cancer pathway, understanding the pathogenesis of various neoplastic and non-neoplastic diseases.

-Download here the Unilabs Histology User Handbook
+Download here the Unilabs Histology User Handbook (LONDON)

 Histology is the cornerstone of accurate and timely diagnosis in the cancer pathway, understanding the pathogenesis of various neoplastic and non-neoplastic diseases.
 Unilabs is the largest independent provider of cellular pathology services in the UK.
 At our UKAS ISO 15189:2012 accredited Central London laboratory we process and report over 120,000 histopathology cases per annum.
 Please refer to the below link for full details of our UKAS ISO 15189:2012 accreditation scope.